kconcepcion/Texas-ERCOT-Power-Grid/README.md

 Now Paul is going to talk about the Power Grid Strains

-# Slide Six/Summer weather grid strains-  Paul
+## Six/Summer weather grid strains

 In places with warmer climates, such as Texas, peak demand for electricity often happens in summer.
 This is caused by wide-spread use of air conditioning, which is a large fraction of home energy usage and coincides with the time that most people are awake and using power for other purposes.
 For example, yesterday, according to ERCOT’s online dashboard, the minimum power usage was around 48.5 GW a bit before 5 am, while the maximum power usage amounted to over 74 gigawatts at around 4 pm as shown on the graph.
 Peak demand was about 52% higher than minimum demand, just on the same day.Traditionally, electric companies have handled this by building enough electrical generation capacity for what they estimate peak usage to be.
 This can get pretty expensive, as each megawatt produced by the power companies costs more to produce than the last, and there are significant costs associated with turning on a power plant when it is offline.
 Additionally, there are costs associated with building power generation that only gets used a few times per year and that doesn’t generate revenue most of the time.
 All of these costs tend to be passed on to consumers of electricity.